hughperkins/tf-coriander/doc/build-from-source.md

 ## Dockerfile

-There is a dockerfile, based on Ubuntu 16.04, at [docker](../docker)
+There is a dockerfile, based on Ubuntu 16.04, at [docker](../docker).
+Whilst this probalby wont run as such, it provides a useful reference to how to build, possibly.